IMMM-SFA/naturf/docs/source/user_guide.rst

     OC = \bigg(HR * \bigg(\frac{FP}{1000}\bigg) * LF_{fuel}\bigg) + \bigg(VOM * LF_{vom}\bigg) + \bigg(\bigg(\frac{CT * CO2 * HR * LF_{carbon}}{1000000}\bigg) * \bigg(1 - CCR\bigg)\bigg)

-where, *HR* is heat rate in Btu/kWh; *FP* is fuel price which **cerf** takes in as $/GJ but it gets converted to $/MBtu in the model; *VOM* is the variable operation and maintenance costs of yearly capacity use in $/MWh; *LF*\ :subscript:`vom` \ is the levelization factor of variable O&M; *CT* is the carbon tax in $/ton; *CO2* is the CO2 content of the fuel taken as an input in units tons/MWh but gets converted to tons/Btu in the model; *LF*\ :subscript:`carbon` \ is the levelization factor for carbon as a fraction; and *CCR* is the carbon capture rate as a fraction.
-All variables are inputs to the **cerf** model.
+where, *HR* is heat rate in Btu/kWh; *FP* is fuel price which **naturf** takes in as $/GJ but it gets converted to $/MBtu in the model; *VOM* is the variable operation and maintenance costs of yearly capacity use in $/MWh; *LF*\ :subscript:`vom` \ is the levelization factor of variable O&M; *CT* is the carbon tax in $/ton; *CO2* is the CO2 content of the fuel taken as an input in units tons/MWh but gets converted to tons/Btu in the model; *LF*\ :subscript:`carbon` \ is the levelization factor for carbon as a fraction; and *CCR* is the carbon capture rate as a fraction.
+All variables are inputs to the **naturf** model.

 Interconnection Cost
 ~~~~~~~~~~~~~~~~~~~~

-Interconnection cost is the sum of the transmission interconnection cost and the gas pipeline interconnection cost (if a gas-fired technology is being evaluated) at each grid cell.  **cerf** calculates the distances to the nearest substation with the minimum required voltage rating and to the nearest gas pipeline with the minimum required diameter for each suitable grid cell.
+Interconnection cost is the sum of the transmission interconnection cost and the gas pipeline interconnection cost (if a gas-fired technology is being evaluated) at each grid cell.  **naturf** calculates the distances to the nearest substation with the minimum required voltage rating and to the nearest gas pipeline with the minimum required diameter for each suitable grid cell.
 It then applies distance- and voltage-based capital costs to estimate the total cost for the new plant to connect to the grid.
 This is calculated as:

 .. math::